aws-samples/aws-lex-web-ui/README.md

-# Sample Lex Web Interface
+# Sample Amazon Lex Web Interface

 ## Overview
 This repository provides a set of